50 yen coin: History

 This second design lasted until 1967, when the metallurgy was changed to cupronickel in response to the replacement of silver on the 100 yen coin that same year.
 During this time the overall diameter, and weight of the coin was reduced including the central hole.
 (Note: 50 yen coin changes in 1967 include a reduction in diameter from 25 to 21 mm, and a weight change from 5 grams to 4.
 The size of the center hole was also reduced from 6 mm in diameter to 4.)
 The obverse was redesigned to feature 3 small flowers rather than an overhead view of a chrysanthemum flower.
 Coins continued to be minted for circulation throughout Shōwa's reign with the exception of 1987, when they were confined to mint sets only.
 According to the Japanese mint, no 50 yen coins were made during Shōwa's last year of reign as the molds needed to make coins for Akihito had already begun.
 The mint also stated that they do not produce all 6 coin denominations at once as the need depends on a manufacturing plan.
 Denominations of 1, 5, 10, and 500 yen had been given priority over 50 and 100 yen coins.

 Production of the 50 yen coin started out strong during the first years of the Heisei era with mintage figures in the hundreds of millions.
 These numbers fell off sharply in the late 2000s in response to the rising use of electronic money.
-By 2010 to 2013, (year 22 to 25) the 50 yen coin was confined to proof sets rather than for circulation.
+By 2010 to 2013, (year 22 to 25) the 50 yen coin was confined to mint sets rather than for circulation.
 Mintage figures recovered afterwards except for Akihito's last year of reign that saw a mintage of only 1,118,000 coins.
 Regular production of 50 yen coins continued until 2022, when they were again confined to mint sets only rather than circulation.
 The 50 yen coin continues to be produced as the 3rd highest currently circulating coin denomination of yen.
 These coins also share being one of only two holed denominations along with the 5 yen coin.